joesan/plant-simulator/README.md

 ```

 To do something meaningful with the application, have a look at the [documentation](https://github.com/joesan/plant-simulator/wiki) for more information on how to call the API's!

+To visualize the application and to do some real work with it, have a look [here](https://github.com/joesan/plant-simulator-ui)

 #### To run as a Docker container